-I shared a taxi some years ago with the Samaritan High Priest as I travelled from Amman, Jordan, to Jerusalem.
+I shared a taxi some years ago as I travelled from Amman, Jordan, to Jerusalem, with the Samaritan High Priest.
 He was dressed in an impressive robe and turban.
 His religion seemed to be a mixture of modern Judaism and an ancient form of Israelite worship.
 It seemed to be a very general approach to God, with a great deal of superstition.
 He was well aware of the story of Jesus at the well at the foot of Gerizim.
 The Samaritan religious leader, who lived in Jordan, was on his way to make the annual sacrifice on the top of Gerizim.
 How thankful I am for the final, once and for all Sacrifice of Jesus, and for the Living Water, which is not in the well at the foot of the mountain, from which I drink deeply every morning before doing this blog.

 Yours for all that God purposes to accomplish through those who serve Him,